-As far as cancellation, many states provide for disclosure and use of cancellation methods that again are simple, cost effective, timely, readily accessible, easy to use, and of the things we've heard before with federal law, making it easy for customers to cancel if they wish to do so.
 Again, how the agreement was entered into may play a role in the cancellation methods.
 Many states require that if agreement was entered into online, it must also be able to be canceled online.
-Some states even specify what they consider as online, whether it be the sending them an email or a live link for cancellation.
+Some states even specify what they consider as online, whether it be the sending of an email or a live link for cancellation.
 Most states require that multiple options be available for cancellation such as a toll-free number or an email address or postal address, or another method of cancellation.
-At any rate, these methods must be easily accessible by the customer, not hard to find.
+In any rate, these methods must be easily accessible by the customer, not hard to find.

-Another requirement that some states have is notification of a material change after a customer has accepted an offer.
-If a material change occurs, such as pricing is going to change or an automatic renewal date is going to change, some states require clear and conspicuous notice of the material change as well as information on how to cancel with that notice.
-Some states require that notice of material change must be received prior to implementation of the material change.
+Another requirement that some states have is notification of a material change.
+After a customer is accepted an offer, if a material change occurs, such as pricing is going to change or an automatic renewal data is going to change, some states require clear and conspicuous notice of the material change, as well as information on how to cancel with that notice.
+Some states require that notice of material change must be received prior to inflammation of the material change.
 I should also mention that some states either have separate or additional rules if there is a free trial or a promotional period prior to the automatic renewal.
-We continue to monitor both existing state law and bills currently in progress as well as enforcement of the laws.
+We continue to monitor both existing state law and bills currently in progress, as well as enforcement of the laws.

 I think Mark's going to talk about some activity in Washington and some class actions.

+Mark Furletti:

-Mark Furletti: Thank you, Jill.
-There's a number of these state laws that are popping up and increasingly either have kind of broad coverage out of the gate or they're expanding the scope of coverage of the laws.
-Once these laws are enacted, they can become a source of liability for entities that are engaged in renewing programs.
+Thank you, Jill.
+There's a number of these state laws that are popping up and increasingly either have broad coverage out of the gate or they're expanding the scope of coverage of the law.
+So once these laws are enacted, they can become a source of liability for entities that are engaged in renewing programs.

 Just recently, there have been three class actions that have been filed alleging violations of the California law and the New York law.
 There was a class action filed against Athletic Media in January of 2023, just last month, in which it was alleged that Athletic Media did not give the disclosures that were required under the law and also made it difficult to cancel the plan once the consumer entered into it.
-Similarly, the company called Hungryroot, a class action was filed against them in January of 2023, again for alleged violations of California's autorenew law and again, alleging failure to provide disclosures that were required and difficulty in canceling.
+Similarly, a company called Hungry Roots, a class action was filed against them in January of 2023, again for alleged violations of California's auto-renew law, and again, alleging failure to provide disclosures that were required and difficulty in canceling.

-Then finally November of 2022, there was a class action filed against a company called FloSports, and it's alleged that they deceived consumers by charging them an annual fee for a service that the consumers expected to be charged monthly for, and that the disclosures around that program were not sufficiently clear and in violation of New York law.
-Also, just want to highlight that the Attorney General of the State of Washington in October put out a consumer alert.
-The Attorney General had engaged a consulting firm to survey people in Washington about their experiences with autorenewing plans, and the survey showed that a high percentage of Washington consumers had unintentionally enrolled in subscription plans.
-In addition to kind of having that survey and putting out an alert, Washington has taken action against some subscription services, again alleging that the provider's disclosures and enrollment process was not sufficiently clear and in violation of Washington law, there was a class action settlement last year in a case against Noom, which is a weight loss website, and it related to their autorenewal and cancellation practices.
+Then finally in November of 2022, there was a class action filed, again, a company called FloSports.
+It's alleged that they deceived consumers by charging them an annual fee for a service that the consumers expected to be charged monthly for, and that the disclosures around that program were not sufficiently clear and in violation of New York law.
+Also, just want to highlight that the attorney general of the state of Washington in October put out a consumer alert.
+The attorney general had engaged a consulting firm to survey people in Washington about their experiences with auto-renewing plans, and the survey showed that a high percentage of Washington consumers had unintentionally enrolled in subscription plans.
+In addition to having that survey and putting out an alert, Washington has taken action against some subscription services, again, alleging that the provider's disclosures and enrollment process was not sufficiently clear and in violation of Washington law.